Bam! Adebayo’s block helps Heat win Game 1 over Celtics

 WELCOME, DEUCE

 Tatum’s son young Deuce cleared quarantine and was reunited with his dad — and the rest of the Celtics — in the bubble on Tuesday.
-“Ultimately, it’s just nice for them to see their families,” Celtics coach Brad Stevens said.
+“Ultimately, it’s just nice for them to see their families,” Stevens said.
 “I walked down the hallway with Deuce today, which was the highlight of my 70 days here.
 I think that’s just really cool.”

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports